 Cast: Martin Lawrence, Tisha Campbell, Tichina Arnold, Thomas Ford, Carl Anthony Payne

 IMDb Rating: 7.4

 Martin is the quintessential Black sitcom and helped usher in a wave of classic sitcoms geared toward African-Americans in the 1990s.
 The show starred Martin Lawrence as Martin Payne, a DJ living in Detroit with his girlfriend, Gina (Tisha Campbell), and revolved around his relationships with her, her best friend Pam and his friends.
-The show was at its best whenever Martin and Pam butt heads, which was always, or whenever Lawrence portrayed the loud and feisty Sheneneh Jenkins, who frequently gathered the group with her sharp quips.
+The show was at its best whenever Martin and Pam butted heads, which was always, or whenever Lawrence portrayed the loud and feisty Sheneneh Jenkins, who frequently gathered the group with her sharp quips.